klockey/color-picker-react/README.md

 # Color Picker React

-Pick a combinatioin of colors from the palette.
+**Pick a combination of colors to be displayed** from the palette.
 Written in React.